Perceval, the Story of the Grail: First Continuation

 In the long version, Gawain opposes the marriage and rides off in anger, reaching the Grail Castle.
 After further adventures he rejoins Arthur (and the long version rejoins the short) and helps him besiege a rebel's castle.
 The long version inserts several additional episodes in the thread of the text, especially in the first branch and the third.
 Some of these episodes revisit the events of The Story of the Grail.
 Some medievalists have seen in this a desire by the editor of this version to correct the shortcomings of the short version, which leaves out Gawain fulfilling his promise to rescue the damsel of Montesclaire, winning the Sword with the Strange Straps (which once belonged to Judas Maccabeus), and bringing back the Bleeding Lance to the sons of the King of Escavalon.

 The First Continuation is notable for its cavalier approach to the narrative agenda set by Chrétien.
 In particular it includes a seemingly independent romance, which in the long version spans over 6,000 lines: the Livre de Caradoc, starring Arthur's knight Caradoc, which explains how the hero got his nickname "Briefbras", or "Short Arm".
 All versions of the First Continuation describe Gawain's visit to a Grail castle unlike Chrétien's, a scene that introduces the motif of a broken sword that can only be mended by the hero destined to heal the Fisher King and his lands.
 Gawain is not this hero and he fails.
 The final episode recounts the misadventures of Gawain's brother Guerrehet who is humiliated by a dwarf knight before avenging himself and a mysteriously murdered stranger.
 In the closing scene, he returns to court asleep on a swan boat.

 Second Continuation

-Shortly after the First Continuation was completed, another author added 13,000 lines to the total.
+Shortly after the First Continuation was completed, no later than 1210, another author added 13,000 lines to the total.
 This Second Continuation, also known as just the Perceval Continuation, has been sometimes attributed to Wauchier de Denain as well.
 Making extensive use of motifs and themes drawn from Chrétien and the First Continuation, its story has Perceval returning to the Grail Castle and repairing his sword, but a hairline fissure that remains in the blade symbolizes his still-flawed psyche.